Claudio Bellucci: Playing career

 Bellucci started his career with Sampdoria, making his Serie A debut against A.C.
 Milan on 13 March 1994, at the age of 18.
 He made one more appearance for the Genoa-based side, before being loaned to Fiorenzuola of Serie C1.
 In his first game after his return to Sampdoria, on 20 April 1995, he scored two goals in the 83rd and 86th minute of the 1994–95 UEFA Cup Winners' Cup return leg semifinal against Arsenal.
 Arsenal, who won the first leg 3–2, reached to score two minutes before the end of the match, and eventually won the subsequent penalty shootout.
 He then left for Venezia of Serie B.

 Napoli

 Bellucci stayed at Venice for only one season, before signing for Napoli.
 He followed the club's relegation to Serie B in summer 1998, and after two seasons, they regained promotion to the top flight.
 When Napoli were once again relegated, he transferred to Bologna.

 Bologna

 Bellucci signed a contract extension in September 2004.
-Bellucci followed Bologna relegated to Serie B in summer 2005, in which he scored 25 and 19 goals, became the second highest goal scorers of the two successive seasons.
+He followed Bologna to Serie B in summer 2005, in which he scored 25 and 19 goals, became the second highest goal scorers of the two successive seasons.